 A DUI can also be charged as a felony under certain circumstances, such as getting a third DUI in ten years or a fourth DUI at any time, or causing serious injury or death to another while driving under the influence.
 The penalties and consequences of a felony DUI are much worse than the misdemeanor penalties described above.
 Be sure to have a strong, experienced defense legal team working for you if you are charged with a felony DUI.
 See our Felony DUI page for more information, or call us for immediate assistance.

-Get Strong Legal Defense Against Florida DUI Charges
+Get Strong Legal Defense From A Florida DUI Penalty Attorney

 As you can see, the penalties for a DUI conviction, even for a first offense, can cost you significantly and disrupt your life for a long time.
 Never forget that even if you are arrested and charged with a crime, you are presumed innocent in the eyes of the law.
 You are entitled to present a strong defense and have an attorney represent you.
 If the government can’t meet its burden to prove its case beyond a reasonable doubt, then you go free with that presumption of innocence intact.
 The Constitution was drafted to protect people accused of a crime from being unfairly treated or railroaded by the government.
 An experienced DUI defense attorney can help you protect and exercise your Constitutional rights.